 Students can apply to the Dual Enrollment program by creating an HCC Account and completing an online HCC application at www. hcc.edu/apply.
 Applications for Dual Enrollment are due no later than June 30th for fall and December 1st for spring enrollment.
-All applicants must submit an official high school transcript and will require both parent/guardian and guidance counselor approval prior to the application deadline.
-Placement testing is required for all HCC Dual Enrollment applicants.
-Testing will take place at Holyoke Community College and applicants must meet the following minimum Accuplacer scores: reading comprehension 55; sentence skills 60; and arithmetic 34.
-In addition, applicants must meet all prerequisite requirements for selected courses.
+All applicants must submit an official high school transcript and will require both parent/guardian and school counselor approval prior to the application deadline.
+Placement testing in English and Math is used to determine appropriate course placement.
+Applicants must meet all prerequisites for selected courses.